nileshchopda/DSPy-RAG/README.md

 ## Results

-The system achieves an Exact Match score of 44.0 on the HotPotQA development set.
+The system achieves DSPy RAG pipeline on the HotPotQA development set.

 ## Contributing